octobercms/docs/backend-forms.md

         type: colorpicker
         availableColors: ['#000000', '#111111', '#222222']

-The second method uses a specific method declared in the model's class.
+The second method uses a specific method declared in the model class.
 This method should return an array of hex colors in the same format as in the example above.
 The first argument of this method is the field name, the second is the currect value of the field, and the third is the current data object for the entire form.

     color:
         label: Background